Rational emotive behavior therapy (REBT): definition, application, and effectivity

 2. Anxiety

 The more a person focuses on irrational beliefs, the worse their anxiety becomes.
 Overcoming these thoughts is easier said than done.
-It’s impossible to ignore them, but a person with anxiety can’t always get better without any help.
-Rational emotive behavior therapy is a practical approach for patients with anxiety, and many therapists use it.
+It’s impossible to ignore them, but it’s not always possible for a person with anxiety to get better without any help.
+Rational emotive behavior therapy is a practical approach for patients with anxiety, and numerous therapists use it.

 3. Addictive behaviors

 Rational emotive behavior therapy helps manage or reduce addictive behaviors by teaching patients to focus on the root cause of the problem.
-The root cause is the negative or irrational belief (or more of them).
+The root cause is the negative or irrational belief.
 This kind of belief caused a chain of reactions that led to risky behaviors, in this case, addiction.

 By enabling patients to identify cognitive distortions, REBT helps them fix these irrational beliefs through healthier coping techniques and more positive choices.
 That way, a patient gradually stops considering alcohol, drugs, or addictive behaviors as an escape from their problems.